Free subexponentiality

 The relationship between $*$ and $\boxplus$ convolution is very striking.
-They have many similarities like characterizations of infinitely divisible and stable laws \citep{bercovici1999stable, bercovici2000free}, weak law of large numbers \citep{bercovici1996law} and central limit theorem \citep{Voiculescu:1985, maassen1992addition, pata1996central}.
-Analogues of many other classical theories have also been derived.
-In recent times, links with extreme value theory \citep{arous2006free, arous2009free} and de Finetti type theorems \citep{banica907finetti} have drawn much attention in the literature.
-However there are differences too --- for example, Cramer's theorem \citep{bercovici1995superconvergence} and Raikov's theorem \citep{benaych2004failure} fail in the non-commutative setup.
+They have many similarities like characterizations of infinitely divisible and stable laws~\cite{bercovici1999stable,bercovici2000free}, weak law of large numbers~\cite{bercovici1996law} and central limit theorem~\cite{Voiculescu1985,maassen1992addition,pata1996central}.
+Analogs of many other classical theories have also been derived.
+In recent times, links with extreme value theory \cite {arous2006free,arous2009free} and de Finetti-type theorems \cite {banica907finetti} have drawn much attention in the literature.
+However, there are differences too---for example, Cram\'er's theorem~\cite{bercovici1995superconvergence} and Raikov's theorem~\cite {benaych2004failure} fail in the noncommutative setup.

 Now we consider an interesting family of distributions in the classical setup called subexponential distributions.
-The main endeavor of this article is to obtain an analogue of this concept in the non-commutative setup under freeness.
-A probability measure $\mu$ on $[0,\infty)$ with $\mu(x,\infty)>0$ for all $x\geq0$, is said to be \textit{subexponential}, if for every $n\in\mathbb{N}$,
+The main endeavor of this article is to obtain an analog of this concept in the noncommutative setup under freeness.
+A probability measure $\mu$ on $[0,\infty)$, with $\mu(x,\infty)>0$ for all $x\geq0$, is said to be \textit {subexponential}, if for every $n\in\mathbb{N}$,